The Francis Crick Institute has published its 2021 statistics on animal research, as part of its commitment to openness about animal research.

-The latest numbers, which are also included in the government’s statistics of scientific procedures on living animals in 2020, show that 183,811 procedures were carried out at the Crick last year.
-The majority of these involved mice, and covered a range of purposes, from research into cancer, through neurobiology and developmental biology research to understanding the immune system.
+The latest numbers, which are included in the government’s statistics of scientific procedures on living animals in 2021 , show that 183,363 procedures were carried out at the Crick last year.
+Of these, 91% involved mice, followed by zebrafish, 9%.

-A list of top ten institutions that carried out the most procedures on animals in 2020 has been published by the organisation Understanding Animal Research, with the Crick featuring at the top.
-All featured institutions saw a reduction in numbers compared to last year due to the pandemic.
+A list of ten UK institutions that carried out the most procedures on animals in 2021 has been published by Understanding Animal Research (UAR), with the Crick featuring fourth on the list.

 The procedures reported were part of research into diseases affecting humans including: various types of cancer; neurological conditions such as stroke and dementia; and infectious diseases including tuberculosis, COVID-19 and flu.
 The procedures also included the creation of genetically modified animals, breeding, and the maintenance of established genetically modified mice and fish.

 All Crick research follows the 3Rs approach to using animals, meaning:

 - Animals are only used if there is no non-animal method to reach the same scientific objective

 - The number of animals used is reduced as much as possible